Shenyy01/omics/README.md

 # omics
-WGS and Transcriptome analysis of of Haizi and Xuyi mountain water buffalo population.
+WGS, Transcriptome, metagenome and metabolome analysis of of Haizi and Xuyi mountain water buffalo population